Thermodynamic Limit and Dispersive Regularisation in Matrix Models: Thermodynamic limit

+In particular, local minima and maxima depend on the signature of the discriminant $\Delta(x,T_{2},T_{4},T_{6})$ of the cubic equation \eqref{interpu}.
 If $\Delta >0$ the free energy has two local minima and one local maximum, if $\Delta <0$ the free energy presents one local minimum only.
 The set in the space of parameters such that $\Delta = 0$ corresponds to the critical set where a phase transition occurs.
-The analysis of the signature of $\Delta$ shows that different scenarios need to be considered depending on whether the coefficients of the cubic equation \eqref{interpu} are negative or positive.
-Necessarily, in order to ensure convergence of the integral \eqref{partition}, it is $T_{6} < 0$.
-Hence, we have four distinct cases, depending on the signs of the coefficient $1- 2T_{2}$ and $-12T_{4}$ in Eq.~\eqref{interpu}.
+For example, in Fig.~\ref{fig:mixA} we plot the set $\Delta = 0$ in the $x$-$T_6$ plane for a given choice of $T_2$ and $T_4$ (notice that in order to ensure convergence of the integral \eqref{partition}, we have $T_{6} < 0$).
+The convex sector corresponds to the region where the equation of state \eqref{interpu} admits three real solutions that correspond to the stationary points of the free energy density.
+Fig.~\ref{fig:mixB} shows the free energy density as a function of $u$ for two different values of $T_{6}$, with fixed $T_2$, $T_4$ and $x$.
+For these values of the parameters the discriminant of the cubic is positive, and the free energy has three extremal points.
+We see that for $T_{6} = -0.0051$ the difference of the values of the free energy density at its local minima is particularly pronounced compared with the case $T_{6} = -0.0067$.

+The above scenario is compatible with the well known fact that the generic solution of the Hopf hierarchy~(\ref{hopfh}) develops singular behaviour for finite value of the ``time'' variables $T_{2k}$~\cite{whitham}.
+In the next section, we study these singularities in relation to the occurrence of phase transitions.
+A phase transition is associated to the occurrence of a dispersive shock induced by dispersive corrections to the Hopf hierachy.
+Eq.~\eqref{stringformal} obtained as the continuum limit of \eqref{eqrecurrenceU} provides quasi-trivial deformations of the Hopf hierarchy and the behaviour near the singularity that are universally described by a solution of the fourth order analogue of the Painlev\'e I equation \cite{dubrovin3a,dubrovin3,dgkm}. \\